MaciejMagic/learning/README.md

 # Learning Online
-🗄  My learning path - materials and tasks from online courses:
+🗄  My learning materials and tasks from online courses:

 ---